 Nearly all home and contents policies automatically cover storm run-off, whereas you may have to opt in to flood cover (and pay extra).
 In recent years, however, many insurers have added flood cover as a mandatory component of their polices, though in some cases it's still offered as an option or not offered at all.

 If you've taken out flood cover recently, check your PDS for any embargo period - the stipulated time between taking out a policy and being able to make a claim.

 It's important to know that the Financial Ombudsman Service (FOS) has ruled in favour of the consumer on a number of rejected claims, where the homeowner had been affected by both storm run-off and flood.
 Insurers had rejected the claims because the homeowner didn't have flood cover, however the FOS determined that the storm run-off occurred before riverine flooding.

 King tides, actions of the sea

-Unfortunately for some homeowners on Sydney's northern beaches and elsewhere, actions of the sea such as king tides are rarely if ever covered by home insurance.
+Actions of the sea such as king tides are rarely if ever covered by home insurance.
 There is, however, an important distinction between actions of the sea and storm surge involving the sea, which you may be covered for.